w3f/polkadot-wiki/docs/learn/how-to/stake-your-dot.md

 ![](../../assets/how-to/65029020258.png)

-And that's it!
+That's it.
 Visit the Nominate tab regularly to check the status of your nominated validators.

 * * *